fbnlsr/my-website/content/projects/nysb.md

 date: 2018-09-01
 slug: nysb
 title: NySB
-projectType: Corporate website
 work: Wordpress - Front and backend development.
 description: |
-  NySB is a web and graphic design agency based in Paris.
+  **NySB** is a web and graphic design agency based in Paris.
 They work with a wide variety of clients and have a strong feeling for visual identity and typography work.

   For my first collaboration with the agency, I had to work on a project that was extremely close to their heart: their own website.
 longDescription: |